Bragtown Closed for Maintenance

 Please note that while the Bragtown location is closed, its book drop will remain open; materials borrowed from Durham County Library may be returned to this book drop at any time, as the book drop will continue to be cleared by library staff on a daily basis.
 For more updates related to the Bragtown Library Family Literacy Center, check back on this page.

-Update, 4/11/2018: Quotes are in and construction is coming!
-General Services has been working hard in conjunction with the Library and Restore Pro to get Bragtown back open to the public.
+Update, 7/9/2018: Durham County General Services has been working hard in conjunction with the Library to get Bragtown back open to the public.
 Currently, the building is empty and construction will begin as soon as County contracts are finalized and approved.
-The previously scheduled paving of the parking lot has been put on hold until construction is completed, but we hope to have that done prior to reopening.
-There are a few changes planned for the building, including consolidation of the two bathrooms into a single ADA-compliant family restroom, widening the back door, and adding drop ceilings.
+We had planned to begin construction on Bragtown by the middle of the summer for an anticipated re-open date in the Fall.
+Unfortunately, we have encountered some delays in additional requirements that need to be met.
+The hope is that we will begin repairs now in early Fall, with an anticipated re-opening in mid-winter.
+A few of the changes planned for the building include consolidating the two bathrooms into a single ADA-compliant family restroom, widening the back door, and adding drop ceilings.
+Stay posted for new updates as we receive them.

 3200 Dearborn Drive